King-sj/KBlog/SECURITY.md

 ## Reporting a Vulnerability

-Use this section to tell people how to report a vulnerability.

-Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.
+If you discover a security vulnerability, please report it through the following methods:

+- Send an email to [2175616761@qq.com](mailto:2175616761@qq.com)
+- Create an issue on [GitHub Issues](https://github.com/King-sj/KBlog/issues)

+We will respond within a week of receiving the report and will release a fix as soon as possible if the vulnerability is confirmed.